15 Personality Traits That Become More Important the Older You Get

 Envato Elements

-Remember when flaking on plans was no big deal?
-As you get older, being dependable becomes incredibly valuable.
-People start to appreciate the friend who always shows up, the colleague who meets deadlines, and the partner who follows through on promises.
-It’s not just about being there for the big moments, but consistently showing up in the small ways too.
+Remember when flaking on plans was no big deal because there was always another night out?
+As you get older, being dependable becomes incredibly valuable because everyone’s time is so much more limited.
+People start to appreciate the friend who always shows up, the colleague who actually meets deadlines, and the partner who follows through on their promises.
+It’s not just about being there for the massive life events, but consistently showing up in the small, everyday ways that prove you’re a person of your word.

 2. Empathy turns you into everyone’s favourite person.